Anglers Booking Team

 Using an effective bit in the right location will lead you to a successful fishing day.
 So, don't miss the tips above.

 We are now at the central part of our guide.
-For success, this is among the most important factors.
+For success, this is among the most critical factors.
 Let's discover which lures are the most effective.

 Bullet-style lures and jet heads are excellent for Marlin.
 They imitate small flying fish.
 One of their main characteristic is creating a strong bubble trail in the water.
 Skirted bullet lures are often used in trolling spreads, positioned on the short rigger or long rigger lines.
 These lures are effective in calm to moderately choppy conditions.